cool9850311/StreamPlatformLite/README.md

     cp nginx.conf.example nginx.conf
     ```

 4. Update the environment variables in `docker-compose.yml` and `nginx.conf` as needed.
+(See [Configuration - docker-compose](https://github.com/cool9850311/StreamPlatformLite/wiki/Configuration-%E2%80%90-docker-compose))

 5. replace cert & key file in certs folder with your own.